scikit-build/scikit-build-core/README.md

 - SDists are reproducible by default (UNIX, Python 3.9+)
 - Support for caching between builds (opt-in by setting `build-dir`)
 - Support for writing out to extra wheel folders (scripts, headers, data)
+- Dedicated entrypoints for module and prefix directories
-- [WIP] Supports a couple of dynamic metadata plugins (proposing wider support)
+- Several integrated dynamic metadata plugins (proposing standardized support soon)

 The following limitations are present compared to classic scikit-build: